one-mINd/alertmanager-tgbot/README.md

  - USER_PASSWORD (Optional) - Account password
  - CLIENT_NAME - The name of the client that will be used to create session file names.
  - ALERTMANAGER_ADDRESS - Alertmanager URL
+ - GRAFANA_AUTH_TOKEN - Token for authorization in grafana for rendering panels
  #### The following variables are required if you want to run the project in a docker container
  - IMAGE_TAG - Project image tag.
 You can find all possible tags here - https://github.com/one-mINd/alertmanager-tgbot/tags
  - CONF_DIR - The directory on host where the configuration file is located and session files will be stored